hwanggu-corgi/hwanggu-log/update.md

     - 해♥♥

 2. Corgi working on company tasks♥♥
-    - Corgi working on mahube.morwebcms.com♥♥♥♥ #61
+    - Corgi completed working on mahube.morwebcms.com♥♥♥♥
+        - Hurrrrayyyy♥♥♥♥!!!
+            - My wife is the best♥♥♥♥!!!
-        - Corgi fixing `Toll free ---` on navigation menu for Mahube♥♥♥♥ #2
+        - Corgi completed fixing `Toll free ---` on navigation menu for Mahube♥♥♥♥
         - Corgi completed fixing content blocks on `contact us` page for Mahube♥♥♥♥
         - Corgi completed fixing news slider for Mahube♥♥♥♥
         - Corgi completed working on improving mobile menu for Mahube♥♥♥♥